 Wait List Policy

-Space in our programs is limited (and we adhere to Ministry guidelines for safe and effective Adult/Child ratios).
+Space in our programs is limited (and we adhere to Ministry guidelines for safe and effective Adult/Child ratios, as well as ratios imposed by COVID-19 guidance).
 We reserve the right to refund and cancel enrolments as need if an accidental overbooking or program cancellation occurs.

-Our process is a little different than a standard Online Cart system as we collect the entire registration and safety information in a series of one to three steps.
+Our process is a little different than a standard Online Cart system as we collect the entire registration and safety information in a series of three steps.